 New combined cycle unit construction

 The Grand River Energy Center (GREC), owned by Oklahoma’s state-owned electric utility Grand River Dam Authority (GRDA) and KAMO Power, is located in Chouteau, Oklahoma, US.
-It consists of two coal-fired units; a 490MW unit one and 520MW unit two.
+It consists of two coal-fired units; the 490MW unit one and 520MW unit two.

 GRDA started construction of a new 495MW combined cycle gas turbine (CCGT) unit in January 2015 at an estimated cost of $296m.
 The new natural gas-fired unit will be located adjacent to the existing units and is expected to start operations in March 2017.